Odd and even Maass cusp forms for Hecke triangle groups, and the billiard flow: Preliminaries on Hecke triangle groups, the Selberg zeta function and Maass cusp forms

 which is identified with the orientation-reversing Riemannian isometry $z\mapsto 1/\overline{z}$.
 Let $\wt\Gamma_q$ denote the triangle group which is given by the extension of $\Gamma_q$ with $Q$.
 A fundamental domain for $\wt\Gamma_q$ in $\h$ is indicated in Figure~\ref{Forddom}.

 In \cite{Venkov_book}, Venkov shows that the restriction of $\Delta$ to $L^2_{\text{odd}}(\Gamma_q\backslash\h)$ is isomorphic to the Laplace operator of the Dirichlet boundary value problem on $\wt\Gamma_q\backslash\h$ with vanishing boundary values, as well as that the restriction of $\Delta$ to $L^2_{\text{even}}(\Gamma_q\backslash\h)$ is isomorphic to the Neumann boundary value problem on $\wt\Gamma_q\backslash\h$ with vanishing exterior normal derivative.
 Modifying the kernel of the Selberg trace formula accordingly, he derives a Selberg-type zeta function $Z^V_-$ for the Dirichlet boundary value problem, and a Selberg-type zeta function $Z^V_+$ for the Neumann boundary value problem.
+He provides an explicit expression for $Z^V_-$ in \cite[(6.6.2)]{Venkov_book}, and the expression for $Z^V_+$ is then easily derived by $Z^V_+ \sceq Z^4/Z^V_-$ (cf.\@ Theorem~6.6.3 and the remark after Theorem~6.5.5 in \cite{Venkov_book}).
 The expressions for $Z^V_\pm$ depend on whether $q$ is even or odd, for which reason we only state them in Sections~\ref{Venkov_odd} and \ref{Venkov_even} below.
 These zeta functions converge absolutely for $\Rea s >1$ and extend to meromorphic functions on all of $\C$.
 We also use $Z^V_\pm$ to denote their meromorphic continuations.
 Venkov characterizes their zeros and poles in $\C$.
 They have trivial zeros at $s=-k$, $k\in\N_0$.
 A nontrivial zero of $Z^V_+$ we call a parameter of the even spectrum.
 For the nontrivial zeros, we state Venkov's result mainly restricted to the cuspidal part of the spectrum.
 We note that for Hecke triangle groups it is known that the first eigenvalue is strictly larger than $\tfrac14$ (\cite[p.\@ 583(8)]{Hejhal2}).